Joymichael-da/dsa-capstone-KMS-sql-project/README.md

 2. What are the Top 3 and Bottom 3 regions in terms of sales?

  -The top 3 regions in terms of sales are;

  a) West with toal sales of 3569219.45549

  b) Ontoria with total sales of 3024107.119499

  c) Prarie with total sales of 2807846.231499

  -The bottom 3 regions in terms of sales are;

  a) Yukon with total sales of 974102.350

  b) Northwest Territories with total sales of 793919.4995

  c) Nunavut with total sales of 115487.693500

-2. What were the total sales of appliances in Ontario?
+3. What were the total sales of appliances in Ontario?

+   My query returned NULL which implies that there was no sales of Appliances in Ontario.

-3. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers
+5. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers

-4. KMS incurred the most shipping cost using which shipping method?
+6. KMS incurred the most shipping cost using which shipping method?